1 Corinthians 15:1-11

-“I would remind you, brothers and sisters, of the good news…”is a recurring theme of the Corinthian correspondence.
-Divided loyalty (I follow Cephas, I follow Apollos, I follow Paul, I follow Christ) leads the Corinthians to argue over minor matters, treat the body of Christ with contempt by making a mockery of the unifying meal and neglect the greater gift of love in favor of flashier outward signs of tongues and puffed up spiritual pride.
-The good news reminder shouldn't be lost on us who have received and now stand in the story Paul proclaimed.
-The Christ who appeared to the long list of witnesses and lastly to Paul has appeared to us so that whenever death in all its many forms (including discord) threatens to destroy “whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable, whatever is excellent or praiseworthy” (Philippians 4:8) we say “NO” and hold firmly to the belief that life and love will have the last word.
-And reminded that the last word belongs to the life of Christ means every word belongs to Christ which clearly includes those we speak to one another.
+“I would remind you brothers and sisters, of the good news…” is a recurring theme of the Corinthian correspondence.
+Divided loyalty (I follow Cephas, I follow Apollos, I follow Paul, I follow Christ) leads them to argue over minor matters, treat the body of Christ with contempt by making a mockery of the unifying meal, and neglect the greater gift of love in favor of flashier outward signs.
+The good news reminder shouldn’t be lost on us who have received and now stand in Paul’s proclamation.
+The Christ who appeared to the long list of witnesses and lastly to Paul has appeared to us whenever in the face of death, our own or the death of those we love, we believe life will have the last word.
+And reminded that the last word belongs to the life of Christ means every word belongs to Christ which clearly includes those we speak to each other.